ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

 #### Setting Up the Jaeger Server
 There are many possible ways to deploy Jaeger.
 For more information, see [Deployment](https://www.jaegertracing.io/docs/deployment/).
 This focuses on an all-in-one deployment with Docker.

-1. Install Jaeger via Docker and start the Docker container by executing command below.
+1. Install Jaeger via Docker and start the Docker container by executing the command below.

 ```bash
 $ docker run -d -p 13133:13133 -p 16686:16686 -p 55680:55680 jaegertracing/opentelemetry-all-in-one